phax/ph-oton/docs/README.md

 | `secrole.name`, `secusergroup.name` | 255 | `IRole.ROLE_NAME_MAX_LENGTH`, `IUserGroup.USER_GROUP_NAME_MAX_LENGTH` |
 | `sys_migration.migration_id` | 256 | `ISystemMigrationManager.MIGRATION_ID_MAX_LENGTH` |
 | `sys_message.messagetype` | 1 | `ESystemMessageType` IDs are a single character |

+**The user ID columns are the one exception to that rule**: they are 45 characters wide although the managers trim to 40, so that every column holding a user ID has the same width as the `id` columns of `secrole`, `secusergroup` and `secusertoken`, and so that raising `GlobalIDFactory.STRING_ID_MAX_LENGTH` again does not immediately require another migration.
+Widening was done by V3; the baseline still creates them with the narrower widths of ph-oton 10.4.0.

 **Not derived from the code**: `secuser.pwsalt`, `secuser.pwhash`, `secuser.firstname` and `secuser.lastname` are written without any length